-- Google, Microsoft, and SAS all compete for software engineers and marketing skills but they focus on different components of an employees' compensation. - In its earlier year, Microsoft adopted a very similar strategy to Google's, except its employees accepted less base pay to join a company whose stock value was increasing exceptionally.
+- Google, Microsoft, and SAS all compete for software engineers and marketing skills but they focus on different components of an employees' compensation. - In its earlier years, Microsoft adopted a very similar strategy to Google's, except its employees accepted less base pay to join a company whose stock value was increasing exceptionally.
 But when its stock quit performing so spectacularly, Microsoft shifted its strategy to increase base and bonus to the 65th percentile from the 45th percentile of competitors' pay.
 It still retained its strong emphasis on (still nonperforming) stock-related compensation, but eliminated its longstanding, broad-based stock option plan in favor of stock grants.
 Its benefits continue to lead the market.

-• SAS, on the other hand, emphasizes work/life programs over cash compensation and provides limited bonuses and no stock awards.
+• SAS Institute, the world's largest privately owned software company, takes a different approach.
+It emphasizes work/life programs over cash compensation and provides limited bonuses and no stock awards.